...

 Which Order Is Better for Athletes vs Regular Users?

-Athletes often need flexibility and injury prevention7.
-Regular users may want calm and stress relief8.
+Athletes often prioritize flexibility and injury prevention.
+Regular users may focus more on calm and stress relief.

 Goal determines order: sauna first for athletes, massage first for general relaxation.